-Taken together (a low price of carbon, only two-for-one surrender required, and methane destruction of 80-90%) the actual cost of compliance with the NZETS had been small for most landfills - particularly those that were able to claim high rates of gas capture.
-Disposal facilities typically imposed charges (in the order of \$5 per tonne) to their customers, but these charges mostly reflected the costs of scheme administration, compliance, and hedging against risk rather than the actual cost of carbon.
+Taken together (a low price of carbon, two for one surrender only required, and methane destruction of 80-90%) these mean that the actual cost of compliance with the NZETS has been small for most landfills - particularly those that are able to claim high rates of gas capture.
+Disposal facilities have typically imposed charges (in the order of \$5 per tonne) to their customers, but these charges have mostly reflected the costs of scheme administration, compliance, and hedging against risk rather than the actual cost of carbon.

-The way the scheme has been structured has also resulted in some inconsistencies in the way it is applied - for example class 2-5 landfills and closed landfills do not have any liabilities under the scheme.
+The way the scheme has been structured has also resulted in some inconsistencies in the way it is applied - for example class 2-4 landfills and closed landfills do not have any liabilities under the scheme.
 Further, the default waste composition (rather than a SWAP) can be used to calculate the theoretical gas production, which means landfill owners have an incentive to import biodegradable waste, which then increases gas production and which can then be captured and offset against ETS liabilities.